 To note is that this information describes the facilitators and barriers to patient adherence and not to the specific application of this guideline.
 However, it must be considered that patient adherence to medication is in itself a key component in facilitating the application of this guideline.
 Hence, I consider these barriers and facilitators to patient adherence valuable to the application of the recommendations of this guideline.

 Also to note is that, this information is contained in the guidance document only and not in the guideline itself.
 It forms a general guide to patient adherence in the guidance document and is not necessarily specific to this particular guideline on STI management.
-There were also no description provided for the methods by which these facilitators and barriers to implementing recommendations were sought.
+There was also no description provided for the methods by which these facilitators and barriers to implementing recommendations were sought.

 The guideline provides advice and/or tools on how the recommendations can be put into practice.